-Cost-effectiveness Analysis
+Cost-effectiveness analysis

 An analysis of cost-effectiveness reveals that direct transfers are significantly more efficient than subsidies in reducing poverty and inequality.
 With fiscal space increasingly constrained by substantial spending on subsidies, many of which tend to disproportionately benefit better-off households, the government’s ability to invest in critical pro-poor sectors like social protection, health, and education is limited.
-For example, in the 2022/23 fiscal year, Kenya allocated about 1.4 percent of GDP to subsidies such as fertilizer support, while direct transfers received only 0.2 percent of GDP.
-Yet, direct transfers delivered a greater impact: each one percent of GDP spent on them reduced poverty by 2.7 percentage points and inequality by 1.97 Gini points, compared to a 2.3-percentage point poverty reduction and just 0.15 Gini point decline from subsidies (Figure 4.24).
+For example, in the 2022/23 fiscal year, Kenya allocated about 1.4 per cent of GDP to subsidies such as fertilizer support, while direct transfers received only 0.2 per cent of GDP.
+Yet, direct transfers delivered a greater impact: each one per cent of GDP spent on them reduced poverty by 2.7 percentage points and inequality by 1.97 Gini points, compared to a 2.3-percentage point poverty reduction and just 0.15 Gini point decline from subsidies (Figure 4.24).
 These findings underscore that direct cash and near-cash transfers are a more cost-effective tool for tackling poverty and inequality in Kenya.